Oman–Tanzania relations: History

 Extent of the Omani Empire, showing its territories, influences, claims, and losses.

 Zanzibar, a semi-autonomous archipelago in Tanzania, has had a relationship with Oman since the 17th century.
 In 1698, Zanzibar became part of the overseas holdings of Oman after Saif bin Sultan, the Imam of Oman, defeated the Portuguese.
 In the 1830s, Omani ruler Said bin Sultan moved his court from Muscat to Stone Town.
 The sultanate controlled large parts of the Tanzanian Mainland coast and continued to trade with inland communities.
 This led to many Omani people settling in Tanzania.
 Following the 1964 Zanzibar Revolution and subsequent massacre of Arabs, many Omanis were expelled from the islands.
 However, many still continue to maintain familial relations with family in Oman.

 Economic relations

 Trade between the two countries, Tanzania and Oman, As of 2022, stood at ~US$259 million.
 Tanzania imported goods worth ~US$259 million, while its exports stood at ~US$60.5 million.
 Tanzania imports from Oman are mostly oil derivative products, such as plastics, while exports are mostly meat & foodstuffs.

 Transport links

-Oman Air has direct connections between Muscat and Dar es Salaam/Zanzibar.
+Direct air connections connect Oman and Tanzania, with services operated between Muscat International Airport and both Julius Nyerere International Airport in Dar es Salaam and Abeid Amani Karume International Airport in Zanzibar.
+In July 2026, Air Tanzania launched a thrice-weekly service on the Dar es Salaam–Muscat–Zanzibar route, expanding bilateral transport options alongside existing services by Oman Air.
+The air links facilitate trade in agricultural, horticultural, and seafood exports, as well as passenger transit and tourism between the Gulf region and East Africar.